-The regulations used to conduct a NRDA are based on the nature of the release.
+The regulations used to conduct an NRDA are based on the nature of the release.
 If natural resources are damaged by a release of hazardous substances or a mixture of oil and hazardous substances, then the Department of the Interior (DOI) regulations apply.

-DOI regulations provide a framework for two types of assessments, based on habitat.
+DOI regulations provide a framework for two types of assessments based on habitat.
 Type A evaluations apply to coastal and marine environments.
-In Type A assessments, a computer model is used to assess damages resulting from a chemical or oil spill to a marine environment.
+In Type A assessments, a computer model is used to assess damages resulting from a chemical or oil spill in a marine environment.
 Type B assessments cover all other environments and utilize various approaches.
 Both types of assessments follow four sequential phases to assess damages:

 - Phase 1: Pre-Assessment Screen to determine if additional action is warranted

 - Phase 2: Assessment Plan to identify how potential damages will be evaluated

 - Phase 3: Assessment Implementation to gather the data necessary to quantify injuries and determine damages

 - Phase 4: Post-Assessment to report the results of the Assessment Implementation phase and propose restoration alternatives

 In cases involving discharges of oil (except for any part of oil defined as a “hazardous substance” by CERCLA), the National Oceanic and Atmospheric Administration (NOAA) regulations are used to perform an assessment.
 NOAA outlines the following three phases under their protocols for conducting NRDAs.